biopython/biopython.github.io/wiki/Download.md

 pip install biopython --upgrade
 ```

-This will delete older versions of Biopython and NumPy before it installs
+This will remove older versions of Biopython and NumPy before it installs
 the recent versions.

 Should you wish to uninstall Biopython: